NCERT Solutions Class 11 Chemistry Chapter 3 – Free PDF Download

 Q-10) How do atomic radius vary in a period and in a group?
 How do you explain the variation?

 Ans.)
 Atomic radius declines as we move from left to right in a period.
-It happens because in a period, the external electrons are available in a similar valence shell so, the atomic number increments from left to right in a period, which results in an increase in the effective nuclear charge.
-Therefore, the attraction of electrons towards the nucleus is increased.
+It happens because in a period, the external electrons are present in a similar valence shell and the atomic number increases from left to right in a period, which results in an increase in the effective nuclear charge.
+Therefore, the attraction of electrons towards the nucleus increases.

 Q-11) What do you understand by isoelectronic species?
 Name a species that will be isoelectronic with each of the following atoms or ions.

 Ans.)
-Ions and atoms which are having equal numbers of the electrons are called the isoelectronic species.
+Ions and atoms which contain the same number of electrons are called isoelectronic species

 It’s some isoelectronic species are

-(ii) Ar (Argon) is having 18 electrons.
+(ii) Ar (Argon) has 18 electrons.
 Hence, the species which is isoelectronic with Ar must also have 18 electrons.